cowolff/Simple-Spiking-Neural-Network-STDP/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## ✨ Features
 With the files we provided you can either train your own Spiking-Neural-Network or do inference on existing pretrained weights.
 For training you can either use the dataset we uploaded in the MNIST folder and subfolders or you can simply use the MNIST dataset provided by tensorflow.
-Therefor in the [SNN.py](SNN.py) file you can find examples for both, how to convert your own image data into spike trains and how to transform an existing tensorflow dataset into spike trains.<br/>
+Therefore in the [SNN.py](SNN.py) file you can find examples for both, how to convert your own image data into spike trains and how to transform an existing tensorflow dataset into spike trains.<br/>
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## 💻 Usage
-To use our code, you first have to install the requiered libraries from the requierements.txt.
+To use our code, you first have to install the requiered libraries from the requirements.txt.
  ```
   pip install -r requirements.txt
   ```
-Afer this, you can train your own SNN.
+After this, you can train your own SNN.
  ```
   python3 main.py -mode training -use_tf_dataset
   ```